-Pamper yourself with the easiest and most cleansing foods!
-This yummy soup is the perfect detox medicine, using the magic of pure vegetables.
-The recipe makes a big pot, and it’s very flexible.
-Use any veggies on hand.
+Pamper your taste buds with the easiest and most cleansing foods!
+Ludwig van Beethoven once said: “Only the pure in heart can make a good soup.”
+This satisfying soup is the perfect nourishment AND detox medicine, using the magic of pure vegetables.
+The recipe makes a big pot, and it’s very flexible – feel free to use any veggies on hand.
 I love green beans, asparagus, and zucchini.
-But if you don’t like asparagus, just choose another vegetable!
-For the most beautiful green color, use green veggies – not red or yellow.
-I adore the rich flavor of Japanese Sweet Potato, and it makes the broth creamy and heavenly.
-Japanese Sweet Potato qualifies as Paleo.
+If you don’t like asparagus, just choose another vegetable!
+For the most beautiful green color, I used green veggies – not red or yellow.
+Japanese Sweet Potato makes the broth creamy, rich (and higher in carbs).
+Japanese Sweet Potato qualifies as Paleo!
 It’s not a white potato and not a nightshade, which makes the soup hypo-allergenic for everyone.
-Yay!
 I don’t have to tell you that your broth is the most important ingredient to determine flavor.
-After cooking 10 – 15 minutes, I blended the hot soup with an immersion blender.
-This is super-quick, blending softens the flavors of the vegetables.
-After cooking and blending, season to taste with unprocessed salt, pepper, lemon juice, ghee, and coconut aminos.
+After cooking 10 – 15 minutes, I blended the hot soup in moments with an immersion blender.
+This super-quick blending softens the flavors of the vegetables.
+After cooking and blending, season to taste with unprocessed salt, pepper, lemon juice, ghee, and coconut aminos if you like.
 This makes a nice big pot of soup, enough freeze for later!
 Serves 6.

 - 3 cups broth or filtered water

 - 2 cloves garlic, crushed

 - 1 large bunch organic asparagus, in coarse chunks

 - 1 pound green beans, trimmed and cut in coarse chunks